erdnaxe/Arc_en_Cercles/README.md

 Arc en Cercles is a Open-Source game.
 It can run in a web browser or in a NW.js windows (Windows, Mac and Linux).

+Actually, it's in alpha because some algo parts need to be written.

 ![alt tag](https://raw.githubusercontent.com/erdnaxe/Arc_en_Cercles/master/docs/demo.png)

 It's build with [NW.js](http://nwjs.io/) (optional) and [NPM](https://www.npmjs.com/).